vacu9708/Signal-processing/Fourier transform/README.md

 ### Characteristics
 * Maximum frequency limit = sampling frequency / 2
-* Frequency resolution
-  >Frequency resolution = sampling frequency / number of data (For example : recording 2 seconds gives 0.5Hz resolution, recording 10 seconds gives 0.1Hz resolution. <br>
+* Frequency resolution = 1 / recording time (e.g. : Recording 2 seconds gives 0.5Hz resolution, recording 10 seconds gives 0.1Hz resolution.)
-  >The frequency resolution can be increased by either reducing the sampling frequency or increasing the size of the sample buffer, which means
-  >it will take longer to fill the buffer if we desire increased resolution.
 * The sampling of a signal whose frequencies are not an integer multiple of the frequency resolution results in a jump in the time signal, and a "smeared" FFT spectrum.
 * The values on the right side of the niquist frequency are mirror frequencies, which have the opposite sign in the imaginary number.